The History of the Kulshan Chorus

 In addition to regular concert seasons, the Kulshan Chorus performs outreach concerts.
 The chorus has partnered with the Interfaith Coalition, Habitat for Humanity, Sean Humphrey House AIDS Shelter, Whatcom Human Rights Task Force, and local public schools.
 The Chorus has performed at Bellingham's Martin Luther King Jr. celebrations since their inception in honor of his legacy.
 In 1998 Kulshan Chorus appeared with Judy Collins at the Mt.
 Baker Theatre.
 In October 2001, the Chorus joined forces with the Whatcom Community Foundation in a program to honor philanthropy in Whatcom County.

-The chorus has toured, sharing music with host choirs and musicians in indigenous villages and towns of Ecuador, rural France and Switzerland, Romania, and Costa Rica.
+The chorus has toured, sharing music with host choirs and musicians in indigenous villages and towns of Ecuador, rural France and Switzerland, Romania, Costa Rica and Croatia.
 Our staff and pool of musicians maintain a high level of musical excellence.